Emamezi/ApexPlay-Gaming-and-Electronics-Retail/README.md

 ## Executive Summary
 <img width="1161" height="562" alt="Screenshot 2026-04-23 at 10 58 14 PM" src="https://github.com/user-attachments/assets/a62d64c1-e17e-4537-b396-fdb946f090c7" />
+ApexPlay Gaming and Retail total sales from 2019 to 2022 reached $28M, with 108K total orders.
+The company's average order value (AOV) across all years stands at $260 per order.

-* Revenue growth in 2020 was driven by both a 101% increase in order volume and higher customer spending, indicating a temporary demand surge rather than sustainable growth.
+* Revenue growth in 2020 was driven by both a 101% increase in order volume and higher customer spending, indicating a **temporary demand surge caused by the pandemic rather than sustainable growth**.
 Although order volume remained strong post-2020, declining AOV led to reduced revenue, signaling a shift toward value-conscious purchasing behavior.

-By 2022, declines in both demand and spending suggest a broader market slowdown, highlighting the need to focus on increasing customer spend value rather than acquisition and new customer traffic.
+* By 2022, declines in both demand and spending suggest a broader market slowdown, highlighting the need to **focus on increasing customer spend value rather than acquisition and new customer traffic.**

-* From 2019-2022 average number of slaes per year was 27k with an average yearly revenue of $7M and AOV of $254.
-2021 saw the highest number of sales 36k, but 2020 on average had the most expensive sales (AOV of $300)

-* Order volume and total sales reveneue more than doubled to $10M with AOV reaching an all time high of $300 across the four years, However 2021 saw the highest order volume but a decline in AOV suggesting customers were spending less but customer base increased

-*In 2022, market stabilized likely relatble to pre-pandemic sales and ordervolume, while AOV retruned to 2019 levels, total sales and order volume inceased by 28% an encouraging sign that not all pandemic era gains were lost</li>
+* Historically, non loyalty customers have been outspending loyalty customers in basket size up until the end of 2021.
+However, as the loyalty program gained popularity over time, loyalty customers’ AOV increased and, by 2022, they were spending on average $30 more than non-loyalty customers.

+* **One in nine MacBook Air customers decided it wasn't worth keeping**, and at $1,100 a unit, those 451 decisions didn't just reverse a sale, they likely **cost the business close to $700,000 in real net losses** when you account for everything that happens after a customer ships a laptop back.